 Dr Simon Prosser

-IAS Fellow at St. Mary’s College, October – December 2012
+IAS Fellow at St. Mary’s College, Durham University (October – December 2012)

 Simon Prosser is Senior Lecturer in Philosophy at the University of St Andrews.
 Following a childhood interest in astronomy he studied physics at the University of Birmingham, graduating with a BSc in Physics with Theoretical Physics.
 He eventually realised that the kinds of questions that had initially drawn him to physics and astronomy were really philosophical questions rather than scientific ones.
 He then studied philosophy at the University of Warwick, and soon became interested in many further philosophical questions, mostly concerning the mind and its relation to the experienced world.